 [global] index-url = https://<your artifactory url>

-Once index-url is set all PIP packages can be deployed from this artifactory.
+Once index-url is set all PIP packages can be deployed from this repository.